beetaone/module-telegram/README.md

 Getting your Telegram Bot **CHAT ID**:
 1. Open Telegram via web (https://web.telegram.org/) on your Desktop Browser and log in.
 2. Select the chat you want to send the message to.
-This can be the indivisual chat with the bot or a group to which you added the bot.
+This can be the individual chat with the bot or a group to which you added the bot.
 3. Finally, check the URL in the address bar and copy the Chat ID at the very end of the URL after the "#".
     Example: https://web.telegram.org/z/#1234567890 while **1234567890** is your Chat ID _(Group Chat IDs sometimes start with a "-".
 Also copy the "-" since it belongs to the Chat ID)_